Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Sparse Subgraphs

 \begin{theorem} Let $\mathcal{G}$ be a monotone graph class.
 Then, \textsc{$\mathcal{G}$-Subgraph} has a kernel with at most $\gamma k^2$ vertices. \end{theorem} \begin{proof} One can exhaustively apply \Cref{rule:removevi} in polynomial time.
-The resulting graph has degeneracy~$d < \gamma k$ with the same vertex ordering.
-Note that any graph~$G$ on at least $(d + 1) k$ vertices contains an independent set $S$ of size $k$.
+The resulting graph has a weak closure ordering where every vertex~$v_i$ has less than~$\gamma k$ neighbors in~$G_i$.
+Hence, this graph has degeneracy~$d < \gamma k$.
+Note that any graph~$G$ on at least $(d + 1) k$~vertices contains an independent set $S$ of size $k$.
 Due to the monotonicity of~$\mathcal{G}$, $G[S] \in \mathcal{G}$ for an independent set $S$.
-Thus, returning Yes is correct whenever $|V(G)| \ge \gamma k^2$ and we obtain an equivalent instance with at most $\gamma k^2$ vertices. \end{proof}
+Thus, returning Yes is correct whenever $ \vert V(G) \vert \ge \gamma k^2$ and we obtain an equivalent instance with at most $\gamma k^2$ vertices. \end{proof}

-Since the class of edgeless graphs is monotone, we obtain the following corollary:
+Since the class of edgeless graphs is monotone, we obtain the following.

 \begin{corollary} \textsc{Independent Set} has a kernel with at most~$\gamma k^2$ vertices. \end{corollary}